Egors01/DuplexDiscovereR/README.md

 BiocManager::install("DuplexDiscovereR")
 ```

-You can install the development version from Github with
+You can also install the package from Github with
 ```r
 library(devtools)
 install_github('Egors01/DuplexDiscovereR')